theserverlessway/awsinfo/README.md

 ## Update

-In case you cloned the repository
+To update the Docker container run `docker pull flomotlik/awsinfo:latest`

 ## Usage

-`awsinfo` commands are support two level of commands, for example you can run `awsinfo logs` to print log messages or `awsinfo logs groups` to get a list of all log groups in the current account and region.
+`awsinfo` commands support commands and subcommands, for example you can run `awsinfo logs` to print log messages or `awsinfo logs groups` to get a list of all log groups in the current account and region.

-To see all available commands run `awsinfo commands`
+To see all available commands check out the following list or run `awsinfo commands`.

 ## Available Commands